marinchitan/Readoop/README.md

 ###Feed
 * Adding new posts
 * Upvotind or downvoting posts from other users
-In the feed section the user can post some of his thoughts about any books or authors.
+...In the feed section the user can post some of his thoughts about any books or authors.
 Also the users can visualize the posts of other users or the posts from his friends.
 The posts can be upvoted or downvoted.
 The upvotes bring you status points.
 Startng with the amateur status, the users will have the possibility to post their creative writings.